DerVerrater/gt-tool/README.md

 token = "fake-token"
 ```

-Notice that there is an "owner" *and* "repo" key here, while the CLI args only have a repo option.
-This is a left-over inconsistency caused from the earlier design expecting to get `"<owner>/<repo>"` together for use in the HTTP-API call.
-I'll fix it later.

 Some may apply to all projects.
 For this, one can use the special `[all]` table.

 ```toml